aklinker1/webext-core/docs/fake-browser/testing-frameworks.md

   it('should return true when enabled', async () => {
     const expected = true;
-    // Use either browser or fakeBrowser to set the state before the test await browser.storage.local.set({ xyz: expected });
+    // Use either browser or fakeBrowser to setup your test case await browser.storage.local.set({ xyz: expected });

     const actual = await isXyzEnabled();